fabiuslongo/ad-caspar/README.md

 ### Failing queries

-In the bot closed world assumption, it can have answers only about its onw knowledge, otherwise it will return _False_.
+In the bot closed world assumption, the agent can give back only answers related to its onw knowledge, otherwise it will return _False_.
 Optionally, with the value of SHOW_REL set to _true_, the closest results can be shows together with their confidence level:

 ![Image 5](https://github.com/fabiuslongo/ad-caspar/blob/master/images/query4.JPG)